anishrana2001/Openshift/RHCE/Theory/Ansible_Configurration.md

 ### It is a file where you list:

 	- Hostnames or IPs of the systems you will manage.
-	- Groups of hosts (like web, db, dev, prod).
+	- Groups of hosts (like lab, preprod, dev, prod).
 	- Optional variables (like SSH user, ports, custom settings).
 	- Default path: /etc/ansible/hosts, but in projects you usually create your own, e.g. inventory.ini or hosts.yml.